NavaneethReddy332/RetroFileSharing/replit.md

 ## Remaining Known Issues

 ### Performance Issues
-1. **Memory-Intensive Downloads**: Large files are fully loaded into memory as chunks before download
-2. **No Download Resume**: If download is interrupted, must restart from beginning
+1. **No Download Resume**: If download is interrupted, must restart from beginning (Range headers supported but not client-side resume)

 ### Security Considerations
 3. **Client-Side Code Display**: Download codes are visible in URLs